Skip to Content

 • Breadcrumbs

-ground beef mixture for meatballs with shakshuka
+ground beef mixed with spices for shakshuka style meatballs

-How to Make Meatballs
+How to Make Shakshuka Meatballs

 Are we the most meatball-obsessed people on the internet?
 It’s hard to say.
 Possibly.
 But, lucky for you because we’ve got this meatball-making stuff down to a science.
 Here are our very best tips for making the best meatballs EVER: